larilariv/2048/README.md

 The player wins if they can merge enough tiles to create a tile with the value of 2048.

-If the player rund out of space on the board before they can create a tile of 2048, they lose.
+If the player runs out of space on the board before they can create a tile of 2048, they lose.

 ## Screenshots